thekalipo/Vehicle-Flow-Computation/README.md

 ### **Object tracking**

 Once we detected objects we can track them.
 We use the SORT (Simple Online Realtime Tracking) algorithm which is a multi-object tracking system.
-This algorithm extracts features of the detected objects by using a CNN, it then uses a Kalman filter to predict the location, calculates the features similarities and the location distance between different frames.
+This algorithm extracts features of the detected objects, it then uses a Kalman filter to predict the location, calculates the features similarities and the location distance between different frames.
 Computes the intersection-over-union (IOU) between the detection and the predicted candidate, and finally it updates the motion state by the Kalman filter and the motion prediction model.

 ### **Vanishing point calculation**